Middlebury Shield

 c.
 Alleged violations will be handled according to the academic disciplinary policies of the current Middlebury College Handbook.

 d.
-For cases that are heard by the Academic Judicial Board, if seven members of the Board are present, six votes are needed for a decision of guilt.
+For cases that are heard by the Judicial Board, if seven members of the Board are present, six votes are needed for a decision of guilt.
 If six members are present, five votes are needed.

 f.
 Should the accused be found not guilty, all records of the proceeding will be destroyed.